Skip to main content

 Matching GCP data to images

-This process can be a little fiddly.
-It's summarized in the steps below, but we recommend you watch the short video at the end of this section to fully understand the requirements.
+This process can be a little fiddly and you need another small piece of software to completely this process.
+Get the one-time license for GCP Editor pro here first.
+Then follow the summarized steps below, and we recommend you watch the short video at the end of this section to fully understand the requirements.

-1. Upload your GCP csv file from the previous step into the GeoNadir GCP matching site.
+1. Upload your GCP csv file from the previous step into GCP Editor Pro.

 1. Your .csv must contain 4 columns (as above)